-The Office of Electricity's Transformer Resilience and Advanced Components (TRAC) program accelerates modernization of the grid by addressing challenges with large power transformers (LPTs), Solid State Power Substations (SSPS), and other critical grid hardware components.
+The Office of Electricity's Transformer Resilience and Advanced Components (TRAC) program accelerates grid modernization by addressing challenges with large power transformers, Solid State Power Substations, high-voltage transmission, and other critical grid hardware components.

-As the grid evolves to enable a more resilient and clean energy future, research and development and testing is needed to understand the physical impact changes have on LPTs and other equipment, and to encourage the adoption of new technologies and approaches.
-Development of advanced hardware components will help avoid infrastructure being held back by outdated technologies that are long-lived and expensive and will provide the physical capabilities required in grid of the future.
+As the grid evolves to enable a more resilient and clean energy future, research, development, and testing are needed to analyze the impacts from infrastructure changes on transformers and other equipment.
+The analysis helps to encourage the adoption of new technologies and approaches.
+By developing advanced hardware components, OE is helping grid operators to update outdated, expensive technologies to prepare the grid of the future.

-Large power transformer failure can interrupt electricity service to a large number of customers and replacing one quickly is often difficult.
-LPTs can weigh hundreds of tons, cost millions of dollars, and are typically custom-made with procurement lead times of one year or more.
-Generally tailored to customer specifications, these components are not readily interchangeable with each other, and their high costs prohibit extensive spare inventories.
-In addition, many are approaching or exceeding their design lives, presenting an opportunity for next-generation transformers that can provide new capabilities needed in the grid of the future as well as reinvigorate domestic manufacturing.
+Transformer failure can interrupt electricity service to many customers but replacing one quickly is often difficult.
+Large Power Transmission Transformers can weigh hundreds of tons, cost millions of dollars, and are typically custom-made, which results in long delivery lead times of one year or more.
+Generally tailored to customer specifications, these components are not readily interchangeable, and their high costs prohibit extensive spare inventories.
+In addition, many are approaching or exceeding their design lives, presenting an opportunity for next-generation transformers to provide new capabilities for the future grid, as well as to reinvigorate domestic manufacturing.

-A solid state power substation is defined as a substation or “grid node” with the strategic integration of high-voltage power electronic converters that can provide system benefits and support evolution of the grid.
-Design and development of a flexible, standardized power electronic converter that can be applied across the full range of grid applications and configurations can enable the economy of scale needed to help accelerate cost reductions and improve reliability.
+A solid state power substation (SSPS) is a substation or “grid node” that integrates high-voltage power electronic converters that benefit the system and support grid evolution.
+A flexible, standardized power electronic converter design applies to a full range of grid applications and configurations, which enables the economy of scale to reduce costs and improve reliability.

-Ultimately envisioned as a system consisting of modular, scalable, flexible, and adaptable power blocks that can be used within all substation applications, SSPS converters will serve as power routers or hubs that have the capability to electrically isolate system components and provide bidirectional alternating current or direct current power flow control from one or more sources to one or more loads—regardless of voltage or frequency.
+Ultimately envisioned as a system consisting of modular, scalable, flexible, and adaptable power blocks for all substation applications, SSPS converters will serve as power routers or hubs that can electrically isolate system components and provide bidirectional alternating current or direct current power flow control from one or more sources to one or more loads—regardless of voltage or frequency.